plone/volto/docs/source/user-manual/blocks.md

 ```

 # Edit content using blocks
-Volto features the Pastanaga Editor Engine, allowing you to visually compose a page using blocks.
-The editor allows you to add, modify, reorder and delete blocks given your requirements.
-Blocks provide the user the ability to display content in an specific way, although they can also define behavior and have specific features.
+Volto features the [Pastanaga UI](https://github.com/plone/pastanaga), allowing you to visually compose a page using blocks.
+The blocks editor allows you to add, modify, reorder, and delete blocks given your requirements.
+Blocks provide the user the ability to display content in a specific way, although they can also define behavior and have specific features.

 ## Types of pre-built Blocks